glnds/DevoxxNFC/README.md

 ## Target Platform

 The target platform to run this application is the **Raspberry Pi**.
-Certain functionalitty (linked to GPIO) will only work on that platform.
+Certain functionality (linked to GPIO) will only work on that platform.

 ##Depencencies